Teaching with ClassIn guide

 • It can be quite “clunky” to allow students to interact directly with slides using ClassIn’s “give mouse control” option.

-• The free version restricts classes to just 40 minutes with a maximum of two students.
+• The free version restricts classes to just 40 minutes and a maximum of two students.

 • ClassIn is very resource intensive – you and your students need a computer with good processing power and fast Wifi.